 Bhaktapur thus is such a city that is not only recognized for its fine arts but also juju dhau.
 Ju Ju dhau is not a common course like any other dish of newa cuisine.
 Conceivably the fabrication process could have made this dish unique from other dishes.

-Though, this sweet, custard-like yogurt as its name is the king of yogurts.
+Though, this sweet, custard-like yoghurt as its name is the king of yoghurts.
 It tastes so good that it made you crave for it.
 One can get their cup of juju dhau in any local shop near the Bhaktapur durbar square.

 Plus, this sweet dish is used in almost every ritual of the newar community.
 Perhaps that’s why there is a huge impact of Juju dhau in the newa living series.